bryantrobbins/activiti-boot/README.md

 I used Spring Initializr (https://start.spring.io/) to create a Gradle Project with H2 and Actuator built in, and specified the Maven repo coordinates and other metadata.
 I'm a big fan of this tool.

 I've added the contents of my zip from Initializr to this commit.

+## Gitignore

+I've added a basic .gitignore file to the project.
+I use examples from https://github.com/github/gitignore to build something that makes sense for my tool stack (Gradle + Intellij).